 - States, districts, and schools must share information with families, students, and communities regarding annual statewide assessments that measure students' progress toward these high standards

 - States and districts must establish systems of accountability and support for all schools, and provide particular support to the lowest-performing schools, schools with low-performing subgroups, and schools with low graduation rates

 Massachusetts ESSA State Plan

-The Massachusetts Department of Elementary and Secondary Education collected public comment on our ESSA State Plan through March 9, 2017.
-We will submit our plan to the U.S. Department of Education on April 3, 2017.
+The Massachusetts Department of Elementary and Secondary Education collected public comment on our ESSA State Plan through March 9, 2017 and submitted our plan to the U.S. Department of Education on April 3, 2017.